jdjakub/ThingLabII/readme.md

 - Squeak lacks ST80 MVC classes like `SwitchView`, `IconView` etc. as can be attested in old manuals in google search results ([ref1](http://stephane.ducasse.free.fr/FreeBooks/InsideST/InsideSmalltalkII.pdf), [ref2](https://www.lri.fr/~mbl/ENS/FONDIHM/2013/papers/Krasner-JOOP88.pdf)).
 Thanks to [Rochus Keller's work](https://github.com/rochus-keller/Smalltalk), I obtained the `Smalltalk-80.sources` and ported SwitchView/Controller to colour-screen MVC (ST80-extras.st)
 - ThingLab refers to a `Cursor hand` but it's not present even in the ST80 sources.
 Using `Cursor webLink` instead.
 API change `Sensor mousePoint` -> `Sensor cursorPoint`, fingers crossed this means the same thing.
 - ThingLab's `QuickPrint` subclasses `CharacterScanner`, which used to subclass `BitBlt`, whose methods and vars `QuickPrint` relies on.
 These days, `CharacterScanner` subclasses `Object`, and there is a concrete `BitBltDisplayScanner` containing a `BitBlt`. `QuickPrint` now subclasses `BitBltDisplayScanner` and delegates to its `bitBlt` where necessary.
+- `ThingLabCustomMenu` subclasses `ActionMenu`, not present in Squeak - so it ends up subclassing `ProtoObject` (???), which doesn't understand inspector protocols and sends you into a bottomless pit of debugging windows.
+Ported `ActionMenu` from ST80 sources.

 Abandoned error: the very last line of the original ThingLabII.v2.st calls `initializeYellowButtonMenu` on all instances of ScreenController, but one or more doesNotUnderstand.
 Next round of errors seem to be about interfacing with ST80 MVC stuff as it exists in Squeak 6.0.
 Hurrah.